Walker gets boost from GOP leaders after abortion reports

 CARROLLTON, Ga.
-(AP) — Republican Senate heavyweights sought Tuesday to boost Georgia Senate nominee Herschel Walker, brushing aside concerns about allegations that the football icon once paid for an abortion and stressing that a Republican Senate majority should be voters' foremost priority.
+(AP) — Republican Senate heavyweights campaigned alongside Georgia Senate nominee Herschel Walker on Tuesday, brushing aside allegations that the football icon once paid for an abortion and arguing that a Republican Senate majority should be voters' foremost priority.

+Florida Sen. Rick Scott, who chairs Republicans' Senate campaign arm, and Arkansas Sen. Tom Cotton, a potential 2024 presidential candidate, used a stop on the edge of metro Atlanta to concentrate on defeating Democratic Sen. Raphael Warnock and rebuking President Joe Biden's leadership in the upcoming midterm elections.

 On stage, Scott and Cotton went further, painting a dystopian portrait of America under Biden and a Democratic Senate majority: “men destroying women's sports” and “the FBI intimidating parents when they speak up at school board meetings” and “fentanyl pouring into our country ... and killing our children.”

-The campaign swing by national Republicans illuminates a simple reality for GOP leaders who were skeptical about Walker's candidacy before he became the nominee: They have no choice but to stick with a candidate who remains competitive in a state that is almost surely necessary for Republicans to break the Senate's current 50-50 partisan split.
+The visit from national Republicans illuminates a simple reality for GOP leaders who were skeptical about Walker's candidacy before he became the nominee: They have no choice but to stick with a candidate who remains competitive in a state that is almost surely necessary for Republicans to break the Senate's current 50-50 partisan split.

-Georgia's outcome has gained importance with Republican nominees in Pennsylvania, New Hampshire and Arizona potentially underperforming in races the GOP had targeted heading into the 2022 election cycle.
+Georgia's outcome has gained importance with Republican nominees in Pennsylvania, New Hampshire and Arizona potentially underperforming in races the GOP had targeted heading into the 2022 election season.

+Scott promised that more Republican senators would campaign with Walker in Georgia before Election Day.

-Walker, for his part, stuck to his usual campaign speech Tuesday and did not join Scott and Cotton when they took questions from reporters after the event.
+Walker, for his part, stuck to his usual speech Tuesday and did not join Scott and Cotton when they took questions from reporters.
 He continues to deny that he has ever paid for an abortion.
 When Scott was pressed on whether he'd asked Walker directly about the allegations, the senator avoided the question by noting the candidate's denials.

 That’s an argument Warnock has aimed at the middle of the Georgia electorate, including GOP-leaning voters who helped Biden win Georgia narrowly in November 2020 and then elevated Warnock and fellow Democrat Jon Ossoff to Senate runoff victories two months later.